Spot Metering – A Beginner’s Guide on How to Use it

 Conclusion

 By using the spot metering mode, you can choose the best place to take a light reading from.
-Once you’ve made the reading, you can then best calculate the exposure settings and manage them, so the most important part of your composition is well exposed.
+Once you’ve taken the reading, you can then best calculate the exposure settings and manage them so the most important part of your composition is well exposed.

 The more comfortable and confident you are using your camera’s metering system, the better your photography will be.
 Managing exposure is also very important.
 Learning the metering modes well will really only help you when you know how to set the exposure controls as well.
 Here’s a series of videos that will help you learn to manage the exposure settings like a pro on your cameras, no matter what kind of photography you enjoy.